Skip to content ↓

 School Council

-It was a pleasure to welcome Councillor Taylor and Councillor Pitchley to see our School Council finalists present their final speech to their class mates, before each class went to the polling station to vote for their two candidates of choice!
+It was a pleasure to welcome Councillor Taylor and Councillor Pitchley to see our School Council finalists present their final speech to their classmates, before each class went to the polling station to vote for their two candidates of choice!

 At Aughton Junior Academy we have are proud to have pupil representatives that take part in Class and School Council meetings.
 These councils are in place so that pupils have a voice and are involved in decisions about the school that affect them.
 Through Class Council all pupils have the opportunity to raise issues, share ideas and take part in discussions that involve all of their classmates in reaching a democratic solution.
 Wider issues that arise at Class Council are discussed further at School Council, this ensures that as many pupil voices as possible are heard.
 Pupils at Aughton Junior Academy know that this is their school and their thoughts and ideas matter.